Mansi232323/Mansi232323/README.md

 First Position in ADZAP competition and Slogan Writing competition (9th Standard).

-Dance: Participated in the Inter-College Solo Western Dance Competition at IGDTUW, organized by Hypnotics (Dance Society).
+Dance: Participated in the Inter-College Solo Western Dance Competition at IGDTUW'23, organized by Hypnotics (Dance Society).

 ## Hackathons:

-Smart India Hackathon: Participated in the Internal round at IGDTUW.
+Smart India Hackathon: Participated in the Internal round at IGDTUW'23.

-Flipkart GRiD 6.0: Competed in the Software Development Track (Level 1) - E-commerce and Tech Quiz.
+Flipkart GRiD 6.0: Competed in the Software Development Track (Level 1) - E-commerce and Tech Quiz'24.

-Adobe GenSolve Hackathon: Engaged in innovative problem-solving and development.
+Adobe GenSolve Hackathon: Engaged in innovative problem-solving and development'24.

 ##🎓 Certifications:

-Python and Machine Learning: Successfully completed a 7-week summer internship on "Python
+Python and Machine Learning: Successfully completed a 7-week summer internship on Python'23

 ## 🔗 Let's Connect:
 linkedin: www.linkedin.com/in/mansi-kushwaha-140424261